 About the Ehrenberg-Bass Institute

 Based at the University of South Australia Business School, the Ehrenberg-Bass Institute is the world’s largest centre for research into marketing.
-Our team of 50+ marketing scientists are advancing marketing knowledge, busting pseudo-science and marketing myths, and teaching marketers how marketing really works and how brands grow.
-We help companies all over the world to develop and benefit from a culture of evidence-based marketing.
+Our team of 60+ marketing scientists are advancing marketing knowledge, busting pseudo-science and marketing myths, and teaching marketers how marketing really works and how brands grow.
+Through our Corporate Sponsorship Program we help companies all over the world to develop and benefit from a culture of evidence-based marketing.